drajk/dumb-cache/README.md

 })

-// now rince-and-repeat for more items in cache dumbCache.get(`SOME_KEY`, async() => {
+// rinse & repeat for more items in cache dumbCache.get(`SOME_KEY`, async() => {
     // rehydrate
     dumbCache.put(`SOME_KEY`, someData, 30000);